pkojchevski/ssrApp/README.md

 This application uses a self-signed certificate, so you will need to accept it using the browser.
 If you are using Chrome, you will need to click Advanced and then choose "Proceed to localhost".

-# Important

-This repository has multiple branches, have a look at the beginning of each section to see the name of the branch.

-At certain points along the course, you will be asked to checkout other remote branches other than master.
-You can view all branches that you have available remotely using the following command:

-    git branch -a

-  The remote branches have their starting in origin, such as for example section-1.

-We can checkout the remote branch and start tracking it with a local branch that has the same name, by using the following command:

-      git checkout -b section-1 origin/section-1

-It's also possible to download a ZIP file for a given branch,  using the branch dropdown on this page on the top left, and then selecting the Clone or Download / Download as ZIP button.